-The AEOFC system provides a new targeting and piloting system to the U.S. Army for Apache helicopter crews, continuing our over 20-year legacy of providing pilot-night vision sensors for the Apache.
-More than 1,000 legacy sensor systems have been delivered to the U.S. Army and foreign military customers since they were first fielded in 1983.
-The AEOFC system will replace legacy hardware on the U.S. Army Apache helicopters to provide a modernized sensor for safer flight in day, night and bad weather missions.
-Our contract was awarded in 2003.
-The first production units are to be delivered in 2005.
+The Arrowhead fire control system provides modernized targeting and piloting capabilities to the U.S. Army for Apache helicopter crews, continuing our over 20-year legacy of providing pilot-night vision sensors for the Apache.
+More than 1,000 sensor systems have been delivered to the U.S. Army and foreign military customers since 1983.
+The Arrowhead kits will replace certain legacy hardware on the U.S. Army Apache helicopters to provide a modernized sensor for safer flight in day, night and bad weather missions.
+The Arrowhead contract was awarded in 2003, with major new awards received in 2005 for Arrowhead Lot 2 from the U.S. Army and U.K. Production from Westland Helicopters Limited.
+The first production units were delivered in 2005, and the first unit was equipped in June 2005 on schedule.